The importance of effective drainage and retaining walls

 What Does This Have to do With Retaining Walls?

 The slope or vertical nature of a retaining wall can be used to generate more useful space in a backyard or to enhance the landscaping appeal of a property.
-Larger retaining walls are extremely useful when creating highway overpasses or when farming in mountainous areas.
+Larger retaining walls are extremely useful when creating highway overpasses or when building in mountainous areas.

 The Natural Force of Water Cannot be Stopped

-The near-vertical form of a retaining wall does not usually occur in a natural environment due to the amount of force or pressure that is created from such a slope.
 A retaining wall is designed and built to hold up all the rocks and dirt behind it, along with a small amount of natural moisture.
 When a large amount of water is added to the equation, perhaps from a considerable rainstorm or snowmelt, the force of the added water and dirt can topple a retaining wall over with ease.

 The power of the collected water can also create massive cracks in pre-cast blocks due to the porous nature of concrete.
 Pre-cast blocks are filled with tiny capillary networks that form when the concrete is drying.
 These small pathways remain open once the block is dried, and if the hydrostatic pressure is high enough, water can push its way into a block through these tiny passages and weaken the entire structure.